SpaceBOBY/homework-for-dotnet-developers/README.md

 # Challenge

-Task is to develop a simple app that handles order placement.
-It should be implemented as a headless web api that exposes following endpoints:
+Task is to develop a simple library that handles order placement.

+The functionality should cover following:
 * Place an order for a DNA testing kit providing desired amount of kits, customer id and expected delivery date
 * List all customer orders